ikecastillo/shadcn-builder/README.md

 I'm building a modern form builder application that allows you to create complex forms with a drag-and-drop interface.
 This is a fun side project I work on in my free time, and while I'm not full-time on it, I'm actively developing new features and improvements when I can.

+# Online preview
+Visit [shadcn-builder.com](https://www.shadcn-builder.com?ref=README) to try it out!

-## Features (In Progress)
+## Features

 - 🎨 Drag-and-drop form builder interface
 - 📱 Responsive design with mobile-first approach
 - 🎯 Real-time preview of your form
 - 🧩 Modular component system
-- 🎨 Built with shadcn/ui for beautiful, accessible components
 - 🔄 Live code generation
-- 📦 Easy component installation with shadcn CLI integration
+- 📦 Easy component installation with shadcn CLI integration (In Progress)

 ## Tech Stack